Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Convergence Rates

-Next, we provide a brief sketch of the proof of \cref{thm:mainresult} to highlight the intuition for how convergence rates of the posterior inform the ultimate approximation error rate, and contrast our result with previous analyses of adaptive quadrature rules.
+Finally, we provide a brief sketch of the proof of \cref{thm:mainresult} to highlight the intuition for how convergence rates of the posterior inform the ultimate approximation error rate, and contrast our result with previous analyses of adaptive quadrature rules.

-\begin{proof}[Proof sketch (informal) of \cref{thm:mainresult}] The proof quantifies the rate at which the posterior behaves locally polynomial, combines this with the polynomial exactness property $\property{\quadnum}{\paramdim}$, and then quantifies that the contribution to the posterior mass outside of this local neighbourhood is negligible with high probability.
+\begin{proof}[Proof sketch (informal) of \cref{thm:mainresult}] The proof quantifies the rate at which the posterior behaves locally Gaussian with polynomial error, combines this with the polynomial exactness property $\property{\quadnum}{\paramdim}$, and then quantifies that the contribution to the posterior mass outside of this local neighbourhood is negligible with high probability.
 Specifically, the proof of \cref{thm:mainresult} is composed of demonstrating that the following key facts hold with high probability asymptotically.
-We refer to the corresponding formal statements by their location in the supplementary material.
+We refer to the corresponding formal statements by their location in the \jasa{supplement}.

 \begin{enumerate}[(1)] \item There exists a neighbourhood centered at a fixed parameter with radius defined by the curvature of the likelihood such that the likelihood is exponentially small outside of the neighbourhood.
 See \cref{lem:fixed_numer} for the precise statement. \item Within this neighbourhood, there exists a smaller neighbourhood with radius decaying at rate $\sqrt{\log(n)/n}$ such that the likelihood is polynomially small within the annulus outside of the shrinking neighbourhood.
 See \cref{lem:shrinking_numer} for the precise statement. \item A Taylor series expansion (with order depending on $\quadnum$) of the unnormalized posterior provides an accurate polynomial approximation within the shrinking neighbourhood.
 See the proof of \cref{lem:normalizing_constant_as} for details. \qedhere \end{enumerate} \end{proof}